 I am a self-taught artist who has spent many years experimenting in mixed media while exhibiting and selling work in shows in NY and NJ.
-I have been teaching classes for over 35 years and developed a series of “art-as-therapy” workshops for those suffering with illness and adversity.
-I began these workshops while suffering myself with Lyme disease for many years and finding the only relief in the time I spent in the process of creating.
+I have been teaching classes for over 40 years and developed a series of “art-as-therapy” workshops for those suffering with illness and adversity.
+I began these workshops while suffering myself with Lyme disease and finding relief only while in the process of creating.
 I have dedicated my life in the belief that art is therapeutic and can help you speak words hard to say, relieve stress and suffering, and allow you to escape for a few hours.

-I have a BA in Art, a MA in Creative Arts and I am the certified east coast supervisor for the Creative Journal Expressive Arts (a program which incorporates art with journaling).
-This includes being trained as a Visioning® workshop facilitator and writing “Beyond the Books” which includes ice breakers and workshops for facilitators.
-I have facilitated programs for support groups (cancer, brain injured, empty nesters, bereavement, and those in the service of others) at the local hospitals, cancer centers, high schools and (CEU’s) colleges, conferences, as well as offering a variety of workshops in my studio.
+I have a BA in Art, a MA in Creative Arts and I am the certified Supervisor and Regional Coordinator for the Creative Journal Expressive Arts (a program which incorporates art with journaling).
+I have created and run programs for support groups (cancer, brain injured, empty nesters, bereavement, and those in the service of others) at the local hospitals, cancer centers, high schools and (CEU’s) colleges, conferences, as well as offering a variety of workshops in my studio.
 I have taken my unique teaching skills across the United States to England, Ireland, and Mexico.

 In 2013 I published “Hold the Moments: Creative Experiences in Parenting“.
 This book has hundreds of art ideas for challenging, inspiring, and entertaining children and at the same time, encourages you and the children in your life to keep a journal of those joyful times spent together so that you can revisit them over and over.